S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

 - Scale number of nodes based on numbers of containers.

 ### Redundancy
--
+- Deploy RabbitMQ as a cluster and handle the logistic issues that this presents, such as dynamically scaling the number of containers and coordinating which ports are used.

 ## Phase Two Enhancements

 - Network latency optimization.
 As long as the system works in a normal amount of time, that is good enough for now.
 In stage 2 we could work on optimizing the system and making it work even faster.
-- Deploy RabbitMQ as a cluster.
+- Deploy RabbitMQ as a cluster and handle the logistic issues that this presents, such as dynamically scaling the number of containers and coordinating which ports are used.
 - Configure graceful shutdowns of Docker containers.